flatironinstitute/septin_AH_analysis/README.md

 > 🔗 *Note: Due to size constraints, raw simulation trajectories are not included here but are available upon request.*

 ---
 ## Manifest

-scripts/ # All Python scripts and Jupyter notebooks used to analyze simulation data, including calculations of bending angles, area-per-lipid (APL) maps, nematic order parameters, and salt bridge interactions. data/ # Processed data files generated from VMD SaltBridge Tool and Bendix and used in figures and plots figures/ # Final figure panels and individual visualizations included in the manuscript
+scripts/    # Python and Jupyter notebooks for analysis: bending angles, APL, nematic order, salt bridges data/       # Processed outputs from Bendix and VMD SaltBridge Tool, used in manuscript figures figures/    # Final panels and visualizations

 ---